Generated at: 2026-05-16 10:33:05

 Japan's topography and climate also affect the market environment of the solar power generation industry.
 In particular, the mountainous terrain and rainy climate make the installation and operation of solar power systems difficult.
 Furthermore, as Japan is an earthquake-prone country, additional costs are sometimes required to prevent damage to equipment.

 On the other hand, technological progress and cost reduction are enhancing the competitiveness of solar power.
 As mentioned above, the energy conversion efficiency of solar cells is improving year by year, with some research institutes achieving conversion efficiencies exceeding 40%.
-Additionally, capital investment costs are decreasing.
-According to the Renewable Energy Institute's "Analysis of Solar Power Cost Structure in Japan 2021," the capital cost of solar cells has seen a decline to around 150,000 yen per kW in 2021, compared to 2018 when many facilities exceeded 200,000 yen per kW.
+Additionally, capital investment costs are decreasing; according to the Renewable Energy Institute's "Analysis of Solar Power Generation Cost Structure in Japan 2021," the capital cost of solar cells has seen a decline to around 150,000 yen per kW in 2021, compared to 2018 when many facilities exceeded 200,000 yen per kW.
 This makes the adoption of solar power more affordable and promotes its widespread use.

 Finally, there are challenges regarding the stability of power supply.
 Solar power generation fluctuates significantly depending on weather and time of day.
-To address this, the introduction of power storage systems and the combination with other types of renewable energy are required.
+To address this, the introduction of power storage systems and integration with other types of renewable energy are required.
 However, the cost of power storage systems remains high, and their adoption is limited.
 By overcoming these challenges, solar power is expected to become a more stable power source, and its adoption is expected to progress further.

 ☆-☆-☆ Body End ☆-☆-☆